MartinBanas47/INF226-Assignment-2/README.md

 * The package used for creating of the forms: Flask-WTF and WTForms

-* The packege used for salting and hashing passwords: BCrypt
+* The package used for salting and hashing passwords: BCrypt

 * The package used for authentication and authorization: Flask login